nrkravikumar/Django-Document/User Profile Creation.md

    - In the above figure we can observe thar each user has id these id's are to be linking with another table(i.e., profile_details) so in profile_details table can be interlinked with user_id as discussed earlier from user table ids are exists only one time in the profiledetails table it doesnt repeats for again see the below figure for profieldetails table screenshot.
      #### ```Screenshot of profiledetails table```
      <img src="profiletable.JPG" alt="profiletable" height="280px" width="100%">
+   - The values are to be displayed in the homepage of user when user is updated.
+So the code for displaying the second table details that is profile_details is as shown in the below figure.
+     #### ```Screenshot of home page```

   ---